eddiebrunson/Udacity_Data_Structures_Algorithms_Notes/2_DS_Lesson1_Arrays_and_Linked_Lists.md

 ### 2. Lists

 Have all of the properties of a collection.
-It havs a group of things but the objects have order.
+It has a group of things but the objects have order.

 A shopping list has a lot of the same properties as the lists.